GHPReporter/Ghpr.SpecFlow/README.md

 ##Usage:
  - Install latest nuget package
- - Add new plugin to your App.comfig file:
+ - Add new plugin to your App.config file:

     ```xml
     <plugins>